egregors/MoonVision-Challenge/README.md

 # Future improvements

 I believe the second solution (`api/v1/` async view) is already have good potential for scaling.
+Though I should:

-Though I should add caching for view, pay more attention to throttling configuration, and add more tooling for consumers.
+* add caching for view
+* pay more attention to throttling configuration
+* add monitoring and autoscaling
+* add more tooling for consumers
+* increase test coverage
+* add integration tests

 # Build